Translate this site using Google Translate in 简体中文繁體中文فارسیதமிழ்EspañolPortuguêsFrançaisРусскийItaliano한국어اردو, and other languages.

 Testing

-It can be difficult to tell the flu from other respiratory viruses based on symptoms alone, as the symptoms are similar.
-If your doctor needs to know whether you are sick with flu, there are laboratory tests that can be done.
+It can be difficult to tell flu from other respiratory viruses as the symptoms are similar.
+If a health care provider needs to know if you are sick with flu, they can test for it by swiping the inside of your nose with a swab to collect the virus and send it to a lab.

 Treatment